 Art of Movement Program Director

 Lesley Spalding is fully certified STOTT Pilates Instructor Trainer with certifications in Physical Therapy PLC and Yogafit Level 1 and 2.
 She teaches Pilates and Yoga.

 Joseph Wallen is a DC native, having graduated from Falls Church High School and then George Mason University.
 Joseph has twenty-five years experience working professionally in the field of performing arts and has worn every ‘hat’ in the trade: performer, director, designer, producer and more.
 He has been with the Workhouse Arts Center since August 2007 and looks forward to continuing the growth and development of performing arts opportunities in Lorton.

 Director of Education

-Debra Yarrington has been teaching ceramics through the Workhouse Arts Center in 2008 as a gallery associate and soon earned her way to Director of Visual Arts Education.
-Debra is also a returning alumni Professor at the University of Mary Washington.
-In her spare time she continues to create art work and curate exhibitions throughout the Northern VA area in accordance with her LLC Urban Art Syndicate.
-She earned her BA in Studio Art and Virginia State Teaching Licensure from the University of Mary Washington in 2002.
+Debra Balestreri began her career at the Workhouse Arts Center in 2008 as a gallery associate and soon earned her way to Director of Visual Arts Education.
+Debra is also a returning alumni Professor at the University of Mary Washington in Fredericksburg, VA where she teaches Sculpture, Ceramics and Design Principles.
+Debra earned her BA in Studio Art and Virginia State Teaching Licensure from the University of Mary Washington in 2002.
 In 2007 she earned her MFA in Ceramic Sculpture from the University of the Arts in Philadelphia, PA and her Post-Graduate Teaching License shortly thereafter.
 Debra also teaches ceramics here at the Workhouse and continues to create sculptural, ceramic figures and busts in her spare time.